kosmonautdnb/WatcomGL/README.md

 WatcomC library collection: https://github.com/kosmonautdnb/WatcomLibs

 Needs a fairly fast FreeDOS/DOS machine.
 It looks not so well optimized but doesn't get faster by disabling all non fancy stuff.
 Main limiting factor by far seems to be memory bandwidth(+cache).
 File names are upper case which is DOS default.

+(Better use PModeW instead of Dos4GW for 256 MB of memory instead of 32 MB)
 ## Typical usage
 #include "gl.h"